-Two layers of #30 asphalt-impregnated felt is the minimum you should use under tile and should last 20 to 30 years.
-For a little more money, you can upgrade to a double layer of 35 or 40-pound rubber-modified (SBS) felt, such as LayfastSBS from MB Technology, which can increase the lifespan of the underlayment by 50 to 100%.
+The fiberglass mat, SBS (synthetic rubber) additives, and 40-pound weight can increase the lifespan of the underlayment by 50 to 100%.
 Torch-applied membranes of organic or modified felt are commonly used as the second layer (the “capstock”) in wet areas like Florida, but are probably overkill in an arid region like southern California.

 Many roofers now prefer synthetic underlayments, which are lighter, more tear-resistant, and easier to work with than felt paper.
 There are wide variety of these with different warranties and projected lifespans.
 As with any new product, however, how long they will really last is unknown and manufacturing standards have not yet been established.

 Whatever underlayment is used, the installation is as important as the specific material.
 Most important are proper sealing and flashing at all penetrations for chimneys, skylights, pipes and roof vents.
 Valleys are also a problem area that need special treatment.

 I prefer an open valley design using a self-adhesive flashing membrane (such as Grace Ice & Water Shield) as the underlayment, covered with a heavy-duty metal flashing.
 Avoid aluminum flashing as it is will fail long before your tiles.